ava-labs/avalanche-docs/learn/getting-started.md

 ## AVAX Token and Fees

 All fees on Avalanche are paid in the native token, AVAX, so you'll need some in order to interact with the Avalanche network.
 You can get it through [exchanges](https://ecosystem.avax.network/marketplace?tag=exchange).
 Another way to acquire AVAX is via credit card purchase on [Pangolin](https://app.pangolin.exchange/#/buy).
-Other ways ways are explained below.
+Other ways are explained below.

 If you use the [Avalanche Bridge](https://bridge.avax.network) to transfer assets to Avalanche, you will need some AVAX to move/swap your assets.
 The Avalanche Bridge provides an [airdrop](https://support.avax.network/en/articles/5462264-is-there-an-airdrop) of AVAX to users who transfer more than a certain value of assets to Avalanche.
 Use this AVAX to swap some of your bridged assets for AVAX so that you can pay future transaction fees.